Accessibility statement for the Chesterfield Borough Council website.

 Our pre-recorded videos are published to YouTube with captions enabled.
 Older videos may rely on auto-generated captions which may not be completely accurate.
 We don’t provide audio description or full transcripts for our videos.
 We will ensure that videos that we publish in the future contain appropriate captions.

-Our secure online forms are not currently accessible.
-These transactions will be gradually migrated to a new customer portal launching in October 2020.
+Some of our secure online forms are not currently accessible.
+These transactions are being gradually migrated to our new customer portal.

 We haven't categorised any of the accessibility issues on www.chesterfield.gov.uk as a disproportionate burden to fix within the meaning of the regulations.